 - Orlando has a lot more to offer than just Disney World.
 Staying in one of the best non-Disney hotels makes it easier to experience the many putt-putt golf courses, great family restaurants, huge shopping venues, and many of our smaller theme parks such as Gator Land or Fun Land.

-- Most off-site hotels offer discounted tickets to Walt Disney World, Universal Studios and SeaWorld if you stay with them.
+- Most off-site hotels offer discount Disney World tickets, Universal Studios and SeaWorld if you stay with them.

 - There are many hotels that offer free breakfast.